SpicyGengu/Magic_Stars_Campaign/Lore/Train Heist.md

 ## Last Wagon
 The wagon furthest away from the locomotive is equipped with a person controlled turret.
 The turret has a clear line of sight at the "Entrance to the Vault Wagon" and can be operated by anyone.
 If not disabled the turret will shoot in bursts of 3 rounds with a cool down of 2 rounds.
 At the start of each round while the turret is shooting everyone will need to roll a dex-save of 26 or over, or take 2d6 damage (critical fails are doubled).
 ## Marble Statues Wagon
 At about the midpoint of the wagons there is a strangely unguarded wagon filled with marble statues.
 The wagon has no walls and barely any guard rails.
 Once someone walks on the wagon the statues come alive and attack.
-Most common attack is grabbing a target and chucking themselves off the train with them. https://2e.aonprd.com/Monsters.aspx?ID=3899
+Most common attack is grabbing a target and chucking themselves off the train with them.
+The statues keep re-spawning seemingly out of thin air.
+To kill all of them, one needs to disable the [[Star fragment]] located underneath the running wagon. https://2e.aonprd.com/Monsters.aspx?ID=3899
 ## Entrance to the Vault Wagon
 Before entering the vault wagon the party will be met with [[Conquest]].
 No-one in [[Mining Town of Jerboa]] could have warned them about this. [[Conquest]] will request for them to leave.
 At the most minimal sign of resistance he will get overjoyed and start the fight.